annali24/ellipticcurve/README.md

 [Click here to access the Elliptic Curve Torsion Calculator](https://replit.com/@annajli/Elliptic-Curve-Calculator)

 This year, our project focuses on researching the properties of Weierstrass Elliptic Curves and computing its torsion over the rationals.
-Weierstrass elliptic curves are represented in the form y^2 = x^3 + Ax^2 + Bx^2 + C, where A, B, and C are integers.
+Weierstrass elliptic curves are represented in the form y^2 = x^3 + Ax^2 + Bx + C, where A, B, and C are integers.

+##How it Works##
+The calculator will ask you to input three integers for A, B, and C which represents the variables in the elliptical curve equation y^2 = x^3 + Ax^2 + Bx + C. This is the affine version of the equation.
+**The Algorithm**
+First, by utilizing Nagell Lutz's Theorem, we will calculate the discriminant and determine the multiples.
+These would be possible y-values of the equation.
+Then, we check if y^2 would divide the discriminant and take those values and plug it into the cruve to see if we get an integer value for x.

+Secondly, we take the possible points we found and go thorugh the process of generating all the points.

 ## Education
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)